marcottelab/whatprot/README.md

                        ['DE','C','Y'],
                        "../temp/dye-seqs.tsv")
 ```

+After exiting python, we go into the cc_code directory and simulate radiometries (simulate rad), simulate dye-tracks (simulate dt), classify using the hybrid model (classify hybrid) and then go back to the python directory and start python (this section assumes you have already built the application - if not see [Building from source](#buildingfromsource)).
 ```bash
 $ cd ../cc_code
 $ ./bin/release/whatprot simulate rad -t 10 -g 10000 -P ../examples/seqparams_atto647n_x3.json -S ../temp/dye-seqs.tsv -R ../temp/radiometries.tsv -Y ../temp/true-ids.tsv